The Decemberists: Musical style

 The group's songs range from upbeat pop to instrumentally lush ballads, and often employ instruments like the accordion, keyboards, and upright bass.
 In its lyrics, the band eschews the introspection common to modern rock, instead favoring a storytelling approach, as evidenced in songs such as "My Mother Was a Chinese Trapeze Artist" from the 5 Songs EP and "The Mariner's Revenge Song" on Picaresque.
 The band's songs convey tales ranging from whimsical ("The Sporting Life", "Apology Song") to epic ("The Tain") to dark ("Odalisque", "The Rake's Song") to political ("16 Military Wives", "Valerie Plame"), and often invoke historical events and themes from around the world ("Yankee Bayonet", "Shankill Butchers").

 Their musical style has been described as indie rock, baroque pop, indie pop, indie folk, alternative rock, folk rock, and orchestral pop.
 The band's 2009 release, The Hazards of Love, supplemented their usual folk and alternative style with progressive rock and metal.

 Influences and character

-On their website, the group claim that their official drink is Orangina, that they love the video game BioShock and "adore" the bands Norfolk & Western, Explosions In The Sky, The Postal Service, The Long Winters, Death Cab for Cutie, Dokken, Tycho, El Ten Eleven, The Shins, The Octopus Project, Electrelane, Camera Obscura, Clearlake, The Thermals, Modest Mouse, Swords and Earlimart.
-The band's official biography, keeping up their reputation for grandiloquence, also describes how they met in a Turkish bath.
-A footnote following the biography claims, "The Decemberists travel exclusively by Dr. Herring's Brand Dirigible Balloons."
-Colin Meloy has listed Anne Briggs, Nic Jones, and Shirley Collins – who led the 1960s British folk revival – as major influences on The Hazards of Love.
-Meloy has also confessed a "slavish love" for Morrissey, one of his principal influences, to whom he has a tattoo dedicated, and has made "a sort of pilgrimage" to the site of the cover photograph for The Waterboys' Fisherman's Blues, an album he wore "out from obsessively repeated listens."
+Meloy confessed a "slavish love" for Morrissey, one of his principal influences, to whom he has a tattoo dedicated, and has made "a sort of pilgrimage" to the site of the cover photograph for the Waterboys' Fisherman's Blues, an album he "wore out from obsessively repeated listens."
 The band has also cited their liking for Siouxsie and the Banshees, and the pop tunes of R.E.M. and XTC.
 The band also draws inspiration from British and Irish folk music.